ValentinKruegl/owncloud_collabora/README.md

    - a owncloud
    - a collabora server

-If wanted, the traefik dashboard can be disabled by commenting out most of the labels.

 To start the server:
  1. clone this repository locally
  2. cd into the toplevel directory